 Nothing can prepare you for parenthood, being a parent is one of the most difficult and challenging endeavors in one's life, however, I have no doubt it is the most meaningful.
-As an artist who is influenced and inspired by her environment, I chose to create an art series documenting this special time with my family.
-In the artworks I aim to highlight, and capture the beauty, (from what I've experienced, as the the richest time in my life.
+As an artist I am influenced and inspired by my everyday environment, I chose to create an art series documenting this special time with my family.
+In the artworks I aim to highlight, and capture the beauty, (from what I've experienced) as the richest time in my life.
 This series aims to speak about my triumphs and struggles as a mother.
 It deals with the ideals of motherhood, its morals, and its priorities.
 It is an exciting series that revels in a mother’s time with her child.

 “Remembering that I'll be dead soon is the most important tool I've ever encountered to help me make the big choices in life.

 Almost everything--all external expectations, all pride, all fear of embarrassment or

 failure--these things just fall away in the face of death, leaving only what is truly important.

 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.”